Plan your career path

 Do some reflection

 Your self-reflection might take a bit of time – it’s a lot to think about!
 It’s helpful to spend time considering these elements and writing them down.
 Make lists of the things you discover about yourself and the sorts of things you’d like to do.
-Writing things down is very beneficial to clarifying the direction in which you’d like take your career.
+Writing things down is very beneficial to clarifying the direction in which you’d like your career plan to take.

 Consider your options

-It can also be helpful to talk to a careers counsellor or coach when considering your options.
-They won’t find you a job or tell you exactly what career path you should follow.
-But, they will work with you to help you identify what sort of roles fit with the skills, values and beliefs you have identified in your self-reflection exercise.
+It can also be helpful to talk to a career’s counsellor or coach about career pathways in Australia.
+They won’t find you a job or tell you exactly what career plan you should follow.
+But they will work with you to help you identify what sort of roles fit with the skills, values and beliefs you have identified in your self-reflection exercise.

-Once you have considered the career options available to you and identified what direction you want to take, it’s time to start setting some goals.
-Set ‘SMART’ objectives to accomplish your short and long term goals.
-There are a few variations of what SMART objectives should address, but the important thing is to set them so that you can measure your progress - measurable, attainable, relevant and time bound.
+Once you have considered the career plans available to you and identified what direction you want to take, it’s time to start setting some career goals.
+Set ‘SMART’ objectives to accomplish your short and long-term career goals.
+There are a few variations of what SMART objectives should address, but the important thing is to set them so that you can measure your progress - measurable, attainable, relevant and time-bound.

 S – Identify your goal clearly and specifically.
 Make them significant, and stretching